Village college

-Village colleges were the brainchild of Henry Morris, the then Chief Education Officer for Cambridgeshire, who had a vision of a school that would serve the whole community, stem migration from the countryside to the towns, and provide a decent education to pupils who had previously only been served by the upper years of elementary schools.
 His original plan was that the site of the college would also be home to the village's other public services.
 The first, Sawston Village College, opened in 1930 with Bottisham, Linton, and Bassingbourn following a few years later.
 Under Morris' influence, many of the colleges have had distinguished architects, notably the one at Impington designed by Walter Gropius and Maxwell Fry.

-Between the implementation of the Education Act 1944 and Cambridgeshire's adoption of the Comprehensive school system in 1974, village colleges were effectively reduced to secondary modern schools; since 1974 village colleges have returned to their original mission as schools for the whole community.
+Between the implementation of the Education Act 1944 and Cambridgeshire's adoption of the comprehensive school system in 1974, village colleges were effectively reduced to secondary modern schools, apart from Sawston which operated both a grammar and a secondary modern scheme.
+Since 1974 village colleges have returned to their original mission as schools for the whole community.
 Most of the colleges are now parts of larger, multi-academy trusts.